Takahashi Shigetane

 Takahashi Shigetane (高橋 紹運) also known as Takahashi Shōun (Jōun) (高橋 紹運) was a Japanese samurai lord and senior retainer of the Ōtomo clan throughout the latter Sengoku period.
 He was the biological father of Tachibana Muneshige.

 Biography

-As Shigetane was additionally known by the name of 'Takahashi Shōun' during the earlier years of his life, he began his service beneath the Ōtomo of Bungo Province around this same initial time, with Ōtomo Sōrin as their leader and head.
+Shigetane was additionally known by the name of 'Takahashi Shōun' during the earlier years of his life, he began his service beneath the Ōtomo of Bungo Province around this same initial time, with Ōtomo Sōrin as their leader and head.
+His father was Yoshihiro Kanari, who was a notable retainer of the Ōtomo clan, while her mother was the daughter of Ōtomo Yoshikane.
+His sister was Yoshihiro Kikuhime.

 Eventually, Shigetane became the respective controller of the Takahashi clan, in which he was additionally regarded as one "Great Pillars" of power to the Otomo clan along with Kamachi Akimori.
 Shigetane being granted Iwaya Castle that bordered Chikuzen Province in contribution to his authority and prestige.

+Contemporary Italian jesuit Alessandro Valignano has recorded that Tachibana Muneshige was adopted as son by Dōsetsu and inherited the Tachibana clan.
+At first, Shigetane declined.
+However, Dōsetsu implored him and stating that although he had Ginchiyo as inheritor of his clan, but he needed strong young samurai to lead the Tachibana clan in the future, as he further stated his reason that after his death, he need strong commanders to lead the both Takahashi clan and Tachibana clan to defend the declining Ōtomo clan.
+As he saw the Takahashi Shigetane potential heirs were many, then he need Muneshige inherit the command of Tachibana.
+Thus Shigetane finally accepted this reason and agree to give Muneshige for the Tachibana clan.
+Then, as he secured the adoption, Dōsetsu immediately changed the lordships of Tachibana clan from his daughter, Ginchiyo, to Muneshige.

 The powerful Shimazu had conquered the Ryūzōji at Okitanawate in 1584, and by 1586 had set their aim upon the destruction of the Ōtomo, with whom they had a long, intense rivalry.
 This action forced Shigetane, who was unprepared, to strengthen his Castle defenses.